Edictum

 Invalid options panic at construction time (like regexp.MustCompile).
 This fails fast and loudly rather than silently ignoring misconfiguration.

-Go contracts are struct values, not class instances.
+Go rulesets are struct values, not class instances.
 Fields are set directly in the literal:

 Name: "no-rm-rf",